The Challenge Of Self-Love

 5. Volunteer or give kindness.

-Giving just feels good and does good for our mental health & there’s science to back that.
+Giving just feels good and does good for our mental health & there’s a science to back that.
 Especially during the holiday season, many agencies would be ecstatic to have a volunteer; such places can include a pet shelter, homeless shelter, soup kitchen/pantry, or even making Blessing Bags of essential items to bring to an agency that serves low-income individuals.

 6. Give yourself love and kindness too.